pallets/flask/docs/quickstart.rst

 introduction to HTTP methods and why they matter:

-The HTTP method (also often called "the verb") tells the server what the clients wants to *do* with the requested page.
+The HTTP method (also often called "the verb") tells the server what the client wants to *do* with the requested page.
 The following methods are very common:

 ``GET``